nolim1t/nodebackup/README.md

-# Node Backup Utility
+# LND Node Backup Utility

 ## About

-This is a utility which allows for backuping up of a lightning node
+This is a utility that runs as a daemon which allows for backuping up of a lightning node.

 ## Usage